Anthares101/my-cybersecurity-notes/README_EN.md

 			- OSVD, NVD, BID, ExploitDB

 ### Gaining access and scaling privileges
+- [**PayloadAllTheThings Linux - Privilege Escalation**](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Linux%20-%20Privilege%20Escalation.md)**:** Privilege escalation cheatsheet for Linux systems.
+The rest of the repository contains useful information about other topics.
 - [**Impacket**](https://github.com/SecureAuthCorp/impacket)**:** Collection of Python classes to work with network protocols.
 Connecting anywhere but managing the protocol by hand, the thing is that it includes examples type:
 	- **mssqlclient:** A client to connect to a SQL database
 	- **psexec:** Open remote shell with privileges